-In addition to teaching one course per semester, the Corrigan Visiting Professor will deliver one public lecture or performance each semester, and participate in select activities related to the promotion of the Visiting Professorship.
-Successful candidates will be those who can best address the theoretical and practical impact to relevant constituent communities, their engagement with SFSU students and collaboration with SFSU faculty.
-Candidates should clearly address how this visiting professorship will advance their career and how their advanced leadership will help to reshape the field.
+A Corrigan Visiting Professor teaches one course per semester, delivers one public lecture or event each semester, and participates in select activities related to the promotion of the Visiting Professorship.
+Successful candidates to the Fellowship are those who can best address the theoretical and practical impact to relevant constituent communities, their engagement with SFSU students and collaboration with SFSU faculty.

 George (B.A., '65) and Judy Marcus (B.A., '62), who met while studying at SF State, have previously funded the International Center for the Arts and provided significant support to the Center for Modern Greek Studies, the Department of Cinema, student scholarships and other SF State programs.
 George Marcus is the founder and chairman of Marcus & Millichap, a real estate brokerage firm based in Palo Alto.

 Corrigan established one of the nation's first black studies programs at the University of Iowa in the 1960s.
 As SF State president for nearly a quarter of a century until his 2012 retirement, Corrigan was recognized for his efforts to build a more diverse campus community.
 Approximately half of the tenure-track faculty hired during his administration were female, and almost half were minorities.